 Because of its use and development of novel technology and techniques as well as the need for extraordinary high energies and intensities, particle physics is bundling all forces and funds on a very international and global level.
 For example the CMS Collaboration at the LHC at CERN comprises more than 5300 members from more than 220 institutes from more than 50 different countries.
 The CALICE Collaboration is working on a similar international level.

 In the same spirit also the Computing and development of novel techniques for processing Big Data with Artificial Intelligence is an international endeavour.
-Beside the internationality the High Performance Computing Centers at DESY and at DUBNA are serving different communities for various physics research as well as other scientific branches and nonetheless also collaboration with industry for common development.
+Beside the internationality the High Performance Computing Centers at DESY and at JINR are serving different communities for various physics research as well as other scientific branches and nonetheless also collaboration with industry for common development.

 This project is part of the CMS collaboration.
 We regulary present machine Learning related results to The Inter-experimental Machine Learning (IML) Working Group provides a forum for the machine learning community at the LHC.